-1. Ensure privacy;

-2. Be maintained to promote an aseptic environment;

-- Have adequate telecommunications devices to summon aid and communicate emergency situations; and - 4.
+- 1. Ensure privacy; - 2.
+Be maintained to promote an aseptic environment; - 3.
+Have adequate telecommunications devices to summon aid and communicate emergency situations; and - 4.
 Have adequate equipment and supplies to respond to adverse events and emergency situations.

 61-04-11-08.
 Policy and procedural manual.
-The pharmacy shall maintain a current policy and procedural manual related to the administration of medications by injection.
+The pharmacy shall maintain a policy and procedural manual, with a section related to the administration of medications by injection, in compliance with section 61-02-01-18.